 India - a wildlife destination?

 When it comes to travel in India most would imagine colorful bazaars of loudly haggling street vendors, historic monuments and hypnotic spiritual rituals.
-True, India can deliver on all those fronts, but delve deeper into its exotic natural history and you’ll discover a wealth of wonderful wildlife just waiting to be encountered.
+True, India can deliver on all those fronts, but delve deeper into its exotic natural history and you’ll discover a wealth of wildlife just waiting to be encountered.
 Here’s our top pick of the best wildlife experiences the country has to offer...

 Tracking tigers in Ranthambore National Park

 Located in Rajasthan in Northern India, Ranthambore National Park derives its name from the 10th century fortress which lies within, now a UNESCO World Heritage Site.
 Although the park hosts a huge array of wildlife, it is most famous for its Bengal tiger population and is arguably the finest habitat in the world to watch tigers in the wild.
 The tigers here are active during the day and lack any fear of safari vehicles making for some exciting encounters.
-What’s more, the Mughal ruins and crumbling palaces hidden among the ancient hills and shimmering forests frame these majestic beasts magnificently creating some stunning photographic opportunities.
+What’s more, the Mughal ruins and crumbling palaces hidden among the ancient hills and shimmering forests frame the beasts magnificently, creating some stunning photographic opportunities.

 Luxury and leopards at Jawai